sjhloco/ip_auto_lab/build_fabric/README.md

 - base: None fabric specific core configuration such as hostname, address ranges, users, acls, ntp, etc
 - fabric: Fabric specific elements such as fabric size, interfaces, OSPF, BGP and MLAG
 - services: Services provided by the fabric split into three sub-roles:
-    - tenant: VRFs, SVIs and VLANs on the fabric and their associated VNIs
+    - tenant: VRFs, SVIs, VLANs and VXLANs on the fabric and their associated VNIs
     - interface: Access ports connecting to compute or other non-fabric network devices
     - routing: BGP (address-families), OSPF (additional non-fabric process) and static routes